Merzasphor/MWSE/docs/source/types/tes3rechargingItem.md

 ### `enchantment`

+*Read-only*.
 The enchantment of the recharging item.

 **Returns**: